EPMatt/epmatt/README.md

 ## Hi there, I'm Matteo 👋

-I'm a Software Engineer based in Venice (Italy 🇮🇹), with a strong interest in cybersecurity, web development and entrepreneurship.
+I'm a Software Engineer based in Zurich (Switzerland 🇨🇭), with a strong interest in cybersecurity, web development and entrepreneurship.

-- 📚 I’ve completed a **B.Sc. in Informatics** at Ca' Foscari University of Venice.
+- 📚 I’m studying for a **M.Sc. in Computer Science** at ETH Zurich.
 - 🔭 I’m mainly working on full stack web development with modern tools such as **React** and **TypeScript**.
 - 🌱 I love to help and share my knowledge and expertise with others.
 I enjoy working on Open Source and helping people getting the most from my contributions.
 - 🏠 My activity is usually focused but not limited to [Home Assistant](https://home-assistant.io/) related projects.
 I'm the **founder and maintainer of [Awesome HA Blueprints](https://github.com/EPMatt/awesome-ha-blueprints)**.